rukmanigopalan/adlsgen1togen2migrationsamples/src/Dual pipeline/README.md

 ## Data pipeline set up for Gen1 and Gen2

-  To set up the data pipeline in ADF, two separate HDInsight clusters should be created each for Gen1 and Gen2.
+ As part of dual pipeline pattern, Gen1 and Gen2 pieplines will run side by side.

+ Sample data pipeline set up for Gen1 and Gen2 using Azure Databricks for data ingestion, HDInsight for data processing and Azure SQL DW for storing the processed data for analytics.

+ ![image](https://user-images.githubusercontent.com/62353482/83429980-c2417a80-a3e9-11ea-9ab6-4d08b02b51b1.png)

+ ![image](https://user-images.githubusercontent.com/62353482/83563507-16bf2580-a4d0-11ea-9707-ae659f87eb3d.png)

  **Prerequisite**

  * Create **HDInsight cluster** for Gen1.
 Refer [here](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-hdinsight-hadoop-use-portal) for more details.

  * Create **HDInsight cluster** for Gen2.
 Refer [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-use-data-lake-storage-gen2) for more details.

  * Create  **user assigned managed identity**.
 Refer [here](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal#create-a-user-assigned-managed-identity) to know more.

  * Permission should be set up for the managed identity for Gen2 storage account.
 Refer [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-use-data-lake-storage-gen2#set-up-permissions-for-the-managed-identity-on-the-data-lake-storage-gen2-account) for more details.

  * Additional blob storage should be created for Gen1 to support HDInsight linked service in ADF.
 Refer [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-create-account-block-blob?tabs=azure-portal) for more details.

- Sample data pipeline set up for Gen1 and Gen2 using Azure Databricks for data ingestion, HDInsight for data processing and Azure SQL DW for storing the processed data for analytics.

- ![image](https://user-images.githubusercontent.com/62353482/83429980-c2417a80-a3e9-11ea-9ab6-4d08b02b51b1.png)

- ![image](https://user-images.githubusercontent.com/62353482/83563507-16bf2580-a4d0-11ea-9707-ae659f87eb3d.png)
+ **Note**: To set up the data pipeline in ADF, two separate HDInsight clusters should be created each for Gen1 and Gen2.

  Here ADF is used for orchestrating data-processing pipelines supporting data ingestion, copying data from and to different storage types (Gen1 and Gen2) in azure, loading the processed data to datawarehouse and executing transformation logic.